"""

 # (e.g., DNS failure, connection refused).

-logger.error(f"Could not connect to <{res}> after multiple attempts.")
+logger.exception(f"Could not connect to <{res}> after multiple attempts.")

 return res

-doi: str, fi_name: str, validate_uri: bool = True) -> str:
+def resolve_download_file_url(doi: str, fi_name: str, validate_uri: bool = True) -> str:

-Resolves a download file URI from a supported DOI and filename.
+Resolve a download file URI from a supported DOI and filename.

 Currently supports Zenodo DOIs.